 Method 1: Update your Chrome Browser

-First, make sure that the browser you are using is up to date.
+First, ensure that the browser you are using is up to date.
 Sometimes this kind of error comes due to disassembling the old version.
-To update your chrome browser follow our given steps below.
+To update your chrome browser, follow our given steps below.

 1. Open your chrome browser.

 2. Click on the three dots on the right top of the right side.

 3. Then click on the Setting option in the Chrome browser.

 5. After that, you can see that Chrome will start checking for available updates automatically.